-Another food that has the cancer–fighting properties are broccoli.
+Another food that has the cancer–fighting properties is broccoli.
 The lutein helps protect your pup’s eyes.
-In addition, broccoli are also rich in fiber, potassium and calcium.
+In addition, broccoli is also rich in fiber, potassium and calcium.

 Kelp or Laminariales provide iodine, vitamin A, folic acid, and calcium.
 Vets also recommend kelp to improve energy and boost a dog’s immune system.
 If your dog needs to lose a few pounds, adding kelp in its diet will aid the weight loss.